 Groups, Schools and Special Tours Available

-Are you a teacher that wants to bring your class on a snowshoe field trip?
-Perhaps you're a Scout leader, Youth Group coordinator or a leader of a group of active people who want to experience a guided naturalist tour during the week?
+Perhaps you're a scout leader, youth group coordinator, teacher, or a leader of a group of active people who want to experience a guided naturalist tour during the week?

 - Call Brigid Sinram 307.353.2300 x 1347 to schedule your group.

 - Special days and times are available upon request.

 Targhee’s Environmental Program seeks to educate the public about the ecology and conservation of our unique alpine environment and to advocate the stewardship of Grand Targhee for recreation, healthy forests, and wildlife habitat.
 Naturalist education programs provide alternative recreational activities at Grand Targhee and strive to inspire guests to become involved in the conservation of our environment.